Syed-Tanzeel-Adnan/Assig6-FrontEnd/README.md

+# Assignment task by the AspyrLabs.

+# Assignment Task:

+## Prepare a JSON from the client data by doing a select from the
+table and then for that JSON prepare a UI - Grid or a form If a column is deleted in JSON it should be deleted in UI

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.